strontic/strontic.github.io/xcyclopedia/library/Uninstaller.exe-D4A5B0E1591FE45B9D3661F11D27E3B6.md

 ## Possible Misuse

 *The following table contains possible examples of `Uninstaller.exe` being misused.
-While `Uninstaller.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Uninstaller.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --